Mokshith1708/Dual-Core-RISCV-Simulator/README.md

   li
   ecall
   ```
+ - Phase 2 lag
+     - We implemented Clock cycles.But we were not getting the count exactly same as in the ripes simulator.
+Maybe our approach towards stalls should be changes.
+It is giving some near value but not the exact value.
+     - In next phase we would first like to change the detection of stalls process.
  - few constraints
      - we didn't write implementaion for back slash n(\n) through ecall.
      - there must me always a space straight mext after a label